 The video featuring Policemen kissing and was released 6 months after the arrest on October 19, 1998.

 The arresting police officer Marcelo Rodríguez claimed that this video “mocked” him, and that Michael had slandered him in interviews.
-In 1999, he brought a US$10 million court case in California against Michael.
+In 1999, he brought a $10 million court case in California against George Michael.
 The court initially dismissed the case, but an Appellate court reinstated the case in 2002.
 The court then ruled Rodríguez, as a public official, could not legally recover damages for emotional distress.